Engr-Zeus/family-harvest-vercel/README.md

 For issues or questions:
 1. Check the [VERCEL-DEPLOYMENT.md](VERCEL-DEPLOYMENT.md) for Vercel deployment
+2. Check the [GITHUB-SETUP-VERCEL.md](GITHUB-SETUP-VERCEL.md) for GitHub integration
-2. Check the [BACKEND-SETUP.md](BACKEND-SETUP.md) for detailed setup instructions
+3. Check the [BACKEND-SETUP.md](BACKEND-SETUP.md) for detailed setup instructions
-3. Review the browser console for errors
+4. Review the browser console for errors
-4. Ensure all dependencies are installed (for backend)
+5. Ensure all dependencies are installed (for backend)
-5. Verify Node.js version 18+ is installed (for backend)
+6. Verify Node.js version 18+ is installed (for backend)

 ---